Astrid1005/DAT505-GitHub/session2/00-ExerciseSOLEVED/README.md

 ```

 * The following code creates basic geometry and basic material firstly.
-Then the code creates meshes to combines the geometries with material.
+Then the code creates meshes to combine the geometries with material.
 Finally, the code defines the position of the meshes and adds the meshes to scene.

 ```JavaScript
 // Create a Cube Mesh with basic material ---------